 - There are three Simple Rules in "Shadows for Silence in the Forests of Hell".
 Don't kindle flame, don't shed the blood of another, don't run at night.
 Breaking them sends the shades that inhabit the Forests into a homicidal rage.

 - There are many ways to kill a skinwalker.
 In Navajo culture, Skinwalkers can be defeated if you find out its real name.
 Other known ways to defeat or kill a Skinwalker is if you call it out on being one in public.
 You can also defeat them by getting them to talk in animal form.

 - Fairies are typically depicted as beings that you do not want to cross.
 There are many fairy rules that you should follow, should you encounter one.
-Their main weakness is iron.
+Their main weakness is Cold Iron.

 - Japanese myth, urban legends, and ghost stories tend to be particularly fond of this trope.
 Most of the popular urban legends and creepy pastas to come out of Japan have some set of rules you must follow or a special trick in order to survive.

 - Some construction projects in Iceland check for the approval of the local elves via mystics that approach the construction planning committees on their behalf.
 Inexplicable malfunction of construction equipment and workplace accidents are sometimes attributed to displeased elves.
 Here are articles from NY Times and Gizmodo about it.